IamLuisEscobar/Configuration-DL/README.md

 runfile local installer type

-Follow the instructions on the web page validate installation with nvcc --version install patches
+Follow the instructions on the web page reboot the system and validate installation with nvcc --version install patches

 # Install cudnn 7.5